guntanapats/guntanapats/README.md

 ## Hi there 👋
-My name is Tanapat Sakulbanchaporn
+My name is Tanapat Sakulbanchaporn <br>
-✨Prince of Songkla University - Computer Engineering PSU✨
+Prince of Songkla University - PSU <br>
+Computer Engineering - CoE
+✨
 <!--
 **guntanapats/guntanapats** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.